Skip to next element

 1. Vegetable Glycerin (VG)

 VG is a thick, clear liquid derived from vegetable oils, typically soy, coconut, or palm oil.
 It is a USP-grade (United States Pharmacopeia) food additive.
 In e-liquid, VG is responsible for the density and volume of the vapor clouds.
-It has a slightly sweet natural taste and provides a smooth sensation on the throat.

 2. Propylene Glycol (PG)